- 8 hrs ago What Is The Importance Of Premarital Health Checkups?

 In the night, the Naagin went stealthily and bit the farmer's wife and his two sons.
 But the sun rose before she could kill the daughter.

-The girl's gesture pleased the Naagin and returned the girl's mother and brother's lives.
+The girl's offering pleased the Naagin and returned the girl's mother and brother's lives.

 Since that day, Naga Panchami is celebrated by men to escape the wrath of snakes.